scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 Available watchables
 --------------------

-It is possible to query the server for the current number of available watchable items and also download their definition
+It is possible to query the server for the current number of available watchable items and to download their definition

-This feature is typically not required for automation scripts; however, it can be ncessary for presenting users with selectable watchable items.
+This feature is typically not required for automation scripts; however, it can be necessary for presenting users with selectable watchable items.
-It is currently utilized by the Scrutiny GUI to populate the Variable List widget
+It is currently used by the Scrutiny GUI to populate the Variable List widget

 .. automethod:: scrutiny.sdk.client.ScrutinyClient.get_watchable_count